pulumi/docs/pulumi-hugo/themes/default/content/blog/dotnet-preview/index.md

 ### Test Your Stack

+The endpoint is one of the outputs that the stack returns.
 Check the deployed website endpoint by querying the stack and using curl to retrieve the web page.

 ``` bash
 $ pulumi stack output endpoint